dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`focusPosition`: A CGPoint that stores the x and y coordinate of the targeting focus position.
+`focusPosition` A CGPoint that stores the x and y coordinate of the targeting focus position.

 **Code Snippet**